webdevjeffus/css-for-sinatra/README.md

 In the **body** rule, we first set the left and right **margin** to **auto**, so that the app content will be centered on the page.
 We'll also set **min-width** and **max-width** values to keep our page within a range in which our styling works.
 If you want a fully-responsive site, you'll need to add media queries&mdash;but that's a separate talk.

-Finally, in the "Resets" section, we'll add a bottom margin of 0.5rem, to put just a bit of vertical whitespace between elements on the page.
+Finally, we'll add a bottom margin of 0.5rem to our headers and paragraphs, to put just a bit of vertical whitespace between elements on the page.
 (I'll talk more about rems in section on header styles, below.)

 ### Design Styles
 Design styles apply throughout the website, across all pages and in all sections; they determine the look of the app.
 Here, we'll set our font choices, as well as the colors for everything in the site.
-Fonts and colors are all we need to change to completely alter the styling from one project to the next.
+Fonts and colors are all we need to change to completely alter the look from one project to the next.
 By pulling those rules together at the top of the file, we make it easy to make changes.

 ```css
 /* DESIGN STYLES */